openstack/openstack-manuals/doc/admin-guide-cloud/source/dashboard_sessions.rst

 Set up session storage for the Dashboard
 ========================================

-The dashboard uses `Django sessions framework <https://docs.djangoproject.com/en/dev/topics/http/sessions/>`__ to handle user session data.
+The Dashboard uses `Django sessions framework <https://docs.djangoproject.com/en/dev/topics/http/sessions/>`__ to handle user session data.
 However, you can use any available session back end.
 You customize the session back end through the